Skip to content

 Admissions and Testing

-Both exams are not required for admission.
-However, students without an English Language proficiency test score will have to take our ESL placement test when they arrive and if your scores are not equivalent to an IELTS 6.0 or TOEFL 63, then you will most likely need to first enroll in our ESL Program before you can take mainstream college classes.
+You are not required to take both exams; however, students without an English Language proficiency test score will have to take our ESL placement test when they arrive and if your scores are not equivalent to an IELTS 6.0 or TOEFL 63, then you will most likely need to first enroll in our ESL Program before you can take mainstream college classes.
+Please note that if your native language is not English, you will need to demonstrate your language proficiency.
+If you hold a passport from an English-speaking country but were educated in a non-English speaking country, you will be required to submit an approved English exam or be tested by our ESL department.

 Yes, we do accept Duolingo.
 The minimum score is 100 (minimum 85 per section).